hello2himel/equilibrium-statistic/readme.md

 ## 📖 Overview

-**Absolute Statistics** is a novel approach to central tendency estimation that recursively applies the classical statistical measures — **mean**, **median**, and **mode** — until they converge to a unified value.
-This converged value, called the **Absolute Statistic**, captures a balanced and harmonized center of a dataset, synthesizing sensitivity, robustness, and frequency.
+**Equilibrium Statistic** is a novel approach to central tendency estimation that recursively applies the classical statistical measures — **mean**, **median**, and **mode** — until they converge to a unified value.
+This converged value, called the **Equilibrium Statistic**, captures a balanced and harmonized center of a dataset, synthesizing sensitivity, robustness, and frequency.

 The project is implemented in **Python** as a command-line tool.
-It accepts numeric input from the user and iteratively refines the dataset using its own central statistics until all values fall within a specified threshold (`epsilon`).
+It accepts numeric input from the user and iteratively refines the dataset using its own central statistic until all values fall within a specified threshold (`epsilon`).

 ---